Dort History, Family Crest & Coats of Arms

 The surname Dort was first found in Devon where they held a family seat from very early times.

 This web page shows only a small excerpt of our Dort research.
-Another 129 words (9 lines of text) covering the year 1086 is included under the topic Early Dort History in all our PDF Extended History products and printed products wherever possible.
+Another 129 words (9 lines of text) covering the years 1086, 1730 and 1730 are included under the topic Early Dort History in all our PDF Extended History products and printed products wherever possible.

 Dort Spelling Variations

 Multitudes of spelling variations are a hallmark of Anglo Norman names.
 Most of these names evolved in the 11th and 12th century, in the time after the Normans introduced their own Norman French language into a country where Old and Middle English had no spelling rules and the languages of the court were French and Latin.
 To make matters worse, medieval scribes spelled words according to sound, so names frequently appeared differently in the various documents in which they were recorded.
 The name was spelled Dart, Darte, Darth and others.

 Early Notables of the Dort family (pre 1700)

 Outstanding amongst the family at this time was John Dart (d.
 1730), English antiquary, "bred an attorney, but meeting with little success in that profession, he turned to the church as a means...